fluent-form/fluent-form/README.md

 ## Support

-Like `ngx-fluent-form` ? ⭐Star for this project!
+Love `ngx-fluent-form` ? ⭐Star for this project!